piyx/Scripts/README.md

-# AccountMigration
+# Scripts
-Scripts to migrate stuff from old account to new account.
-Includes youtube and reddit migrations.
+Collection of all scripts.